Public Art Across Maryland (PAAM)

-For all new or renovated State-owned buildings, a percentage of the construction budget is set aside for public art.
-Independent artists and artist lead teams apply for a project through an open Call to Artists and are selected by an artist selection committee.
+For all new or renovated state-owned buildings, a percentage of the construction budget is set aside for public art.
+Independent artists and artist lead teams apply to be included on the Public Artist Roster for a two year cycle, or apply directly to an open Call to Artists when one is issued and are selected by an artist selection committee.
 MSAC manages the process from artist selection, through design, fabrication, and installation and the work becomes part of the State public art collection.

 Maryland Public Art Roster

 For all new or renovated state buildings, 0.05% of the estimated construction cost is reserved to commission or purchase site-specific original artwork through a contractual agreement with an artist.
 For each Artwork Commission, an Artist Selection Committee composed of arts professionals, representatives from the user agency and the primary building occupant, the project's lead design architect and representatives from the Maryland Public Art Commission and MSAC Public Art Program staff consider opportunities for public art to be incorporated into the project.

 The Artist Selection Committee reviews a diverse pool of artist candidates drawn from the Maryland Public Artist Roster.
 Artists selected for a commission will contract directly with the unit of State Government responsible for the project and work directly with the project design team to ensure the artwork is intentionally and thoughtfully integrated into the project and accessible to the public.

 MSAC anticipates initiating commissions for at least six state capital construction projects per year.

 The primary method of Artist selection for Artwork Commission projects is the Public Artist Roster The Public Artist Roster is currently closed.
 However, a call for public artists may be issued as a Request for Qualifications (RFQ) for particular individual projects.
 Any such calls for public artists will be posted to this page.